 B) should not be a pre-condition of signing up to a service, and

 C) requires a positive opt-in (no pre-ticked checkboxes any more!)

-In most cases, it would be very difficult to argue that sending marketing content is a necessary part of providing some service, so employing some lawful basis other than consent to do so would no longer be valid or appropriate.
+In many cases, it would generally be trivial to demonstrate that receiving of marketing content is not necessary for an associated service to be provided, so using some other lawful basis (such as contractual obligation) for the distribution of that content would no longer be appropriate.
 Hence, everybody is scrambling to acquire consent from their mailing list subscribers to continue sending them stuff!